spidasoftware/gradle-pivotal-git-release-plugin/README.md

 ### Tasks:

-    releaseNotes - generates release-notes.html in your build folder
+    releaseNotes - generates release-notes.html in your build folder. lists all releaseLabelReport - generates a report of how well the labeled stories in pivotal tracker match your commits

 ### How to include